 To receive the best outcome from your tooth whitening, you must remember to take care of your teeth, brushing and flossing regularly, and remember to have your teeth professionally cleaned as often as your dentist has recommended.
 Occasionally, you may wish to refresh your smile by repeating the professional tooth whitening treatment.

-Find out more about tooth whitening in Leeming, Maddington or Joondalup
+Find out more about tooth whitening in Leeming, Maddington, Joondalup or Leederville

 Having your teeth whitened can make an enormous difference to your smile.
-Why not discuss the options of tooth whitening with our dentist in Joondalup, Leeming or Maddington today?
+Why not discuss the options of tooth whitening with our dentist in Joondalup, Leeming, Maddington or Leederville today?